realpython/materials/working-with-the-python-operator-module/README.md

 ## Setup

-For most of the examples, you'll use the `operator`, `pickle`, `dataclasses` and `timeit` modules.
+For most of the examples, you'll use the `operator`, `pickle`, `dataclasses`, and `timeit` modules.
 All of these come built in to Python.
 No additional installation is necessary.

 ## Usage